dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 11 - Imitation Learning (Fundamental).md

 ### Behavior cloning
  - minimize different between robot actions and expert demonstration
- - Easy to implement but brittle against situations not observed in expert demonstation
+ - Easy to implement but brittle against situations not observed in expert demonstration
+### DAgger
+- Address distributional mismatch by simply asking the expert for more demonstration
+- Better approximate e